zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 web: bundle exec puma -t 5:5 -p ${PORT:-3000} -e ${RACK_ENV:-development}
 ```

-> Note: The case of `Procfile` matters, the first letter must be uppercase.
+> Note: This file must be named `Procfile` exactly.

 We recommend generating a Puma config file based on [our Puma documentation](https://devcenter.heroku.com/articles/deploying-rails-applications-with-the-puma-web-server) for maximum performance.

-To use the Procfile locally you can use `heroku local`.
+To use the Procfile locally, you can use `heroku local`.

 In addition to running commands in your `Procfile` `heroku local` can also help you manage environment variables locally through a `.env` file.
 Set the local `RACK_ENV` to development in your environment and a `PORT` to connect to.
 Before pushing to Heroku you'll want to test with the `RACK_ENV` set to production since this is the environment your Heroku app will run in.